Quantum R\'enyi divergences and the strong converse exponent of state discrimination in operator algebras: Introduction

 Moreover, we also initiate the study of the sandwiched R\'enyi divergences for states of a $C^*$-algebra.
 In Theorem \ref{T-4.3} we show that for any two states on a $C^*$-algebra, and any representation of the algebra that admits normal extensions of the states to the generated von Neumann algebra, the sandwiched R\'enyi $\alpha$-divergence of the extensions is independent of the specific representation for any $\alpha\in[1/2,+\infty)$, and hence it gives a well-defined notion of sandwiched R\'enyi $\alpha$-divergence of the original states.
 We also show the same statement for the standard $\alpha$-divergence and every $\alpha\in[0,+\infty)\setminus\{1\}$.
 In Proposition \ref{P-4.5} we establish the basic properties of these extensions: joint lower semi-continuity, monotonicity under composition with unital positive maps (Schwarz maps in the case of the standard R\'enyi divergences), the inequality between the sandwiched and the standard R\'enyi divergences, and the martingale convergence property for both.
 In Theorem \ref{T-4.12} we show that the sandwiched R\'enyi divergences on nuclear $C^*$-algebras have the same operational interpretation as in the case of injective von Neumann algebras, i.e., we show the equality of the strong converse exponents and the Hoeffding anti-divergences, from which the generalized cutoff rate representation also follows immediately.
 Finally, in Proposition \ref{P-4.14} we show that the sandwiched R\'enyi divergences coincide with the regularized measured R\'enyi divergences on nuclear $C^*$-algebras.

-The main text is accompanied by three appendices.
+The main text is accompanied by eight appendices.
+In Appendices \ref{sec:relmodop}--\ref{sec:injective}, we give brief overviews of the notions and concepts in von Neumann algebra theory that we use in the paper.
+Our general reference for this part is \cite{Hi6}.
 In Appendix \ref{sec:finitedim}, we fill a gap in the proof of the equality of the strong converse exponents and the Hoeffding anti-divergences in the finite-dimensional case \cite{MO1}, and show the same equality for a slightly modified definition of the strong converse exponent.
 Appendix \ref{sec:boundary} contains a simple observation about the boundary values of convex functions, needed in the proof of Theorem \ref{T-3.7}.
 Finally, Appendix \ref{sec:proof} contains the rather technical proof of Theorem \ref{T-4.3}.